 - Any volunteer or paid counseling experiences (e.g. peer counselor, crisis counselor, sexual assault or domestic violence counseling)

 - Any volunteer or paid experiences with patients in a medical setting (e.g. patient advocate, health educator, clinical research recruiter)

-- A list of your specific courses which meet our pre-requisites (Genetics/molecular biology, biochemistry, statistics, psychology), the institutions at which they were taken and your grades in each relevant course.
-Include (separately) a plan for any missing courses that are required.
+- A list of relevant coursework (e.g. genetics/molecular biology, biochemistry, statistics, psychology), the institutions at which they were taken and your grades in each course.

 Personal Statement (Statement of Purpose)

 The Statement of Purpose should succinctly describe your reasons for applying to the genetic counseling program, your preparation for this field, research interests, future career plans, and other aspects of your background and interests which may aid the review committee in evaluating your aptitude and motivation for genetic counseling.
-Please limit your personal statement to 2 pages.
-We prefer double spaced submissions.
+Please limit your personal statement to 1000 words.

 One of the most important skills of a genetic counselor is the ability to deal with fast moving topics, learn new things, and evaluate the quality of information available.
 Therefore, we would like for you to read this article and pick several things in the article which you would like to learn more about to help you understand the article better.
 Spend no more than 1-2 hours doing some research to try to better understand the issues you selected.
 Then, briefly describe the issues and explain your research process.
 Please note that we do not expect you to fully understand the article or issues (that’s what graduate school is for), so your essay does not need to include extensive details about the content that you learn.
 However, please include enough detail to help us understand your approach to learning, and how you find, make sense of, and evaluate new information.